hwanggu-corgi/hwanggu-log/update.md

                 - 2nd and third —> more about your technical and hard and soft skill
                 - 4th and 5th —> passionate about the job you are promoting
             - Should be very relevant to position your looking at
-                - Emerging software developing developer with over 2 years of hands on experience
+                - (x): Emerging software developing developer with over 2 years of hands on experience
                 - Write the list of relevant
                 - Second and third bullet points —> to put to fist bullet point
                     - You know C++, write “You “have strong skill in C++”